Modern liberalism in the United States: Bill Clinton administration and the Third Way

 After Tony Blair came to power in the United Kingdom, Clinton, Blair and other leading Third Way adherents organized conferences in 1997 to promote the Third Way philosophy at Chequers in England.
 In 2004, several veteran Democrats founded a new think tank in Washington, D.C. called Third Way which bills itself as a "strategy center for progressives".
 Along with the Third Way think tank, the Democratic Leadership Council are also adherents of Third Way politics.

-The Third Way has been heavily criticized by many social democrats as well as anarchists, communists, socialists and democratic socialists in particular as a betrayal of left-wing values.
+The Third Way has been heavily criticized by many social democrats and other socialists, such as anarchists, communists, and democratic socialists, as a betrayal of left-wing values.
 The Democratic Leadership Council shut down in 2011.
 Commenting on the Democratic Leadership Council's waning influence, Politico characterized it as "the iconic centrist organization of the Clinton years" that "had long been fading from its mid-'90s political relevance, tarred by the left as a symbol of 'triangulation' at a moment when there's little appetite for intra-party warfare on the center-right".
 Specific definitions of Third Way policies may differ between Europe and the United States.